jbakse/site_builder/docs/comp_form/introduction/index.md

 - Be early + ready.
 - Bring your computer, a sketchbook, a pencil, and a pen.

+### Original Work
+All the work you submit for this class should be your own.
+For the most part you should create all the code, images, and writing used in your sketches yourself.
+In some cases it might make sense to incorporate something you didn't make yourself, like a code library.

+**If your work builds on or includes anyone else's work, make sure you cite it and give them credit!**

 ### Syllabus Review
 Please review the [syllabus here](../syllabus.html).